 Simply enter the video's URL, and click Embed.

-Helpful Tip: If you want to make sure “related videos” don't show up at the end of your video, just add ?rel=0 to the end of the URL.
+HELPFUL TIP: If you want to make sure “related videos” don't show up at the end of your video, try adding ?rel=0 to the end of the URL.

 How To Embed A Video In A Page's Sidebar